Tailor-made trip to Colombia

 Driving in Colombia travel guide: our advices

-Driving in Colombia, as in any country, is a matter of local folklore, often representative of the country.
-Here you’ll find the advice you need to make the most of your car rental.
+Driving in Colombia, as in any country or almost, is a story of local folklore often representative of the country.
+Here you will surely find the tips that will be most useful for your car rental.

 Waze is your friend

-The best advice we can give you is touse the Waze application on your phone to drive in Colombia.
-GPS-enabled, it will guide you, giving you speed limits, possible speed cameras, and so on.
-In addition, the advertised journey times are relatively accurate (to within 30 min)
+The best advice we can give you is to use the Waze app on your phone to drive in Colombia.
+The GPS will guide you, give you speed limits, possible speed cameras, etc. Moreover, the announced travel times are relatively accurate (within 30 minutes).

 Colombians on the road

-You’ll find that there’s real life on the road, with many street vendors who can officiate in the middle of nowhere.
-Untimely stops are frequent on the side of the road or in the right-hand traffic lane.
+You will realize that there is a real life on the road, with many street vendors who can operate in the middle of nowhere.
+Sudden stops are therefore frequent on the roadside or even in the right lane.

-The best advice we can give you is to breathe, stay calm, go with the flow and try to blend into the traffic.
-Stay calm, and don’t try to imitate or provoke the bad habits of Colombians.
+The best advice we can give you is to breathe, stay calm, follow the flow and try to blend into the traffic.
+Stay calm and don’t try to imitate the bad habits of Colombians or provoke them.

-As mentioned above, on a dual carriageway, cars sometimes stop in the left-hand lane, and sometimes buses stop to pick up passengers.
-In short, you’ll find that when there’s a dual carriageway, most Colombians drive in the left-hand lane.
-Follow the flow, forget the European rules and, if necessary, let yourself be overtaken on the right.
+As mentioned above, on a dual carriageway it happens that cars stop in the right lane, sometimes buses to pick up passengers, in short, you will see that when there is a dual carriageway most Colombians drive in the left lane.
+Follow the flow, forget European or US rules and if necessary let yourself be overtaken on the right.

 Driving at night